yoursunny/NDNts/packages/fw/README.md

 This package is part of [NDNts](https://yoursunny.com/p/NDNts/), Named Data Networking libraries for the modern web.

-This package implements the forwarding plane, the central piece of NDN stack.
+This package implements the logical forwarder, the central piece of NDN stack.
-It exports a **Forwarder** type that represents the forwarding plane, and a **FwFace** type that represents a *face* attached to the forwarding plane.
+It exports a **Forwarder** type that represents the logical forwarder, and a **FwFace** type that represents a *face* attached to the logical forwarder.

 ## Concepts

-You may be wondering: why there's a forwarding plane in my application?
+You may be wondering: why there's a forwarder in my application?
 The main purpose is to demultiplex incoming packets.
-Suppose a producer application can serve multiple kinds of data, the forwarding plane can dispatch incoming Interests of each kind of data to the correct Interest handler function in the application, so that the application does not perform this dispatching itself.
+Suppose a producer application can serve multiple kinds of data, the logical forwarder can dispatch incoming Interests of each kind of data to the correct Interest handler function in the application, so that the application does not perform this dispatching itself.

 This leads to our definition of the *face*: **a face is a duplex stream of packets**.
 It could be a connection to another network node or standalone forwarder, as implemented in `@ndn/l3face` package.
 It could also be a part of application logic, as implemented in `@ndn/endpoint` package.
-Creating a `FwFace` for application logic is relatively cheap: if you need to receive different kinds of packets in separate callback functions, you should create one face per callback function, instead of sharing the same face and attempting to dispatch packets yourself.
+Creating a `FwFace` for application logic is a cheap operation: if you need to receive different kinds of packets in separate callback functions, you should create one face per callback function, instead of sharing the same face and attempting to dispatch packets yourself.

 A *packet* transmitted or received on an `FwFace` is typically an Interest or a Data.
 From application logic, it is possible to associate arbitrary metadata, called a *token*, on an outgoing Interest, and receive them back on the corresponding Data.